China Sourcing Agents

 For the UK market post-Brexit, UKCA marking is required on a separate timeline.
 For the US market, 510(k) clearance from the FDA is required — most Chinese OEM factories do not hold their own US clearance and will provide technical documentation to support a buyer-filed submission.

-Medication Compatibility and Mesh Maintenance
+Medication Compatibility & Mesh Maintenance in Private Label Devices

 Mesh compatibility across medication types is an important pre-qualification step that many OEM buyers skip.